emirsari/RestaurantMenu/README.md

 -->

 <p>
-  This project features a console application for an interactable restaurant menu, developed in Java using Eclipse IDE.
-The menu includes 58 distinct items: 33 foods and 25 drinks.
-Undertaken as part of the "Data Structures and Algorithms-II" course, the project aimed to reinforce practical application of data structures and algorithmic thinking.
+&emsp; The "Restaurant Menu" project is a console application designed to simulate a restaurant menu experience.
+It provides users with four main options: displaying the menu, searching for items, placing an order, and exiting the program.
+The menu contains 58 distinct items, categorized into 33 foods and 25 drinks, with detailed information about each item, such as ingredients, kind, content warnings, and cost.

+&emsp; The project was developed using Java 16 and Eclipse IDE 4.26.0.
+It consists of 15 classes, including 3 enum classes and 11 general-purpose classes.
+The core data structures used are Binary Search Trees for storing menu items and Linked Lists for managing ingredients and content warnings.

+&emsp; This project was a collaborative effort between two developers, focusing on different aspects of the menu, with shared responsibilities for data structure integration.
   <br>

   <p align="center">